theo-armour/agenda/3-1-heritage/residents/README.md

 # Residents Read Me

+* Drafts of messages to residents
-Every message is its own text file ~ makes it easier to find
+* Every message is its own text file ~ makes it easier to find

 ## Agenda